-A minor in accounting requires the completion of 15 credits of coursework in Accounting.
-Any ACCT courses apply.
+A minor in Accounting requires the completion of 15 credits in accounting (any ACCT course).
 Courses already applied toward other degree requirements (e.g., major or general education) may not be applied toward the minor.
 At least 9 credits must be earned in upper-level courses (numbered 300 or above).
 Prerequisites apply for all courses.

-For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 68-72.
+For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 72-76.